steatopygous/svelte-electron-template/README.md

 npm run dev
 ```

+If everything worked correctly, you should see a window
+displaying the version numbers of the various components that
+are being used to build your app.

-Your app should now be up and running!
-Edit a component file in `src` and your app in the `main.js`, save it, and reload (CTRL+R) the app to see your changes.
+Edit a component file in `src` and your app in the `main.js`, save it, and reload the app (Ctrl/Cmd + R) to see your changes.

 ## SASS/SCSS
-**This has only been tested with VS Code, mileage may vary!**
-If you'd rather use SASS instead of SCSS, change `<style type="text/scss">` to `<style type="text/sass">` in your `src/App.svelte`, or remove the `type` tag entirely, to use vanilla CSS.

-*Note you might need to add `"svelte.language-server.runtime": "file:///path/to/your/node.exe"` to your VS Code preferences if you're using the Svelte extension, and want propper syntax highlighting.*
+UPDATE THIS

 ## Compile app